adonyssantos/adonys-dot-me-website/src/content/blog/internationalized-dates-without-libraries/en.md

 ---
-title: 'Internationalized dates without libraries'
+title: "Internationalized dates without libraries"
 description: "It is very common to work rendering dates in different languages, and there are many libraries to do this, but in my blog I implemented a simple internationalized date without libraries, using a JavaScript method that is available in all modern browsers."
-pubDate: 'Aug 7 2024'
+pubDate: "2024-08-07"
+updatedDate: "2024-08-23"
-heroImage: '/images/blog/hero/internationalized-dates-without-libraries.jpg'
+heroImage: "/images/blog/hero/internationalized-dates-without-libraries.jpg"
-author: 'Adonys'
+author: "Adonys"
-lang: 'en'
+lang: "en"
 ---

 It is very common to work rendering dates in different languages, and there are many libraries to do this, but in my blog I implemented a simple internationalized date without libraries, using a JavaScript method called `toLocaleDateString` that is available in all modern browsers.